 When INH is taken daily at approved doses, INH hepatotoxicity typically develops within the first few months of therapy, but it may also present later.
 Symptoms may remain mild until after potentially lethal liver damage has occurred.
 Thus, patients taking INH should be educated to look for signs of liver toxicity and to report them immediately if they occur.

 Symptoms typically precede jaundice and liver failure by only a few days.
 Constitutional symptoms include fatigue, anorexia, nausea, myalgia, and arthralgia.
 Symptoms due to liver failure include jaundice, dark urine, light-colored stools, bleeding diathesis, pruritus, confusion, and coma.
-Symptoms due to hepatic inflammation include right upper quadrant tenderness and gastrointestinal (GI) distress.
+Symptoms due to hepatic inflammation include right upper quadrant tenderness and gastrointestinal (GI) distress including anorexia, nausea, and vomiting.
 Immediate cessation of INH and any other potentially hepatotoxic drugs is required.

 Ingestion of isoniazid (INH) in excess of 200 mg/kg produces a characteristic clinical triad, as follows: